Relintai/pandemonium_engine_docs/usage/export/running_on_macos.md

 Note:

-    App developer used self-signed certificate or ad-hoc signing (default Godot behavior for exported project).
+    App developer used self-signed certificate or ad-hoc signing (default Pandemonium behavior for exported project).

 When you run the app for the first time, the following dialog is displayed: